nlinker/guillotine-cutting-2d/README.md

 - Problem instance **Generator** — creates random problem instances with a known optimal solution.
   Applies guillotine-cut passes to `k` blank sheets, producing a set of pieces that tile those sheets exactly.
 Useful for benchmarking the GA against a ground truth.
-- Self-contained console executable - the solver that receives the JSON specifying the problem instance and produces JSON with the solution.
+- Cross-platform self-contained console executable - the solver that receives the JSON specifying the problem instance and produces JSON with the solution.
   - **Problem** — stock sheet dimensions, blade kerf, and an ordered list of `Piece` values.
       Each piece has an opaque external label, dimensions, and a rotation flag.
       Pieces are addressed internally by their 0-based index in the list.
   - **Solution** — vector of placements + vector of free rectangles.
-- _Not a black box_: the algorithm exposes a progress feedback channel (`ProgressSink`) and cancellation via `GaHandle`.
+- _Not a black box_: the algorithm exposes a progress feedback channel `ProgressSink` and cancellation via `GaHandle`.
+  - `FifoSink` uses FIFO under Linux (via `mkfifo`).
+  - `WindowsPipeSink` uses named pipes under Windows.
+  - `StdoutSink` is a no-op sink for use without a feedback channel.
-- Microsoft Excel integration: the executable can be (and is) used as the solver in an Excel spreadsheet (or another third-party system) thanks to the JSON console interface.
+  - Microsoft Excel integration: the executable can be (and is) used as the solver in an Excel spreadsheet (or any other external system) thanks to the JSON console interface.
+    AutoCAD export is also supported.
   - The `serve` mode provides an easy way for small in-house deployments.

 ## Input format for the parser